Staying safe online - Deaf Zone

 chat or sign to a counsellor

 There are lots of ways to get support from Childline if you're deaf.
-You can have a 1-2-1 chat, send an email to a counsellor or use SignVideo.
+You can have a 1-2-1 chat, send a message to a counsellor or use SignVideo.

 Using BSL with SignVideo